Filling the gap with music

 Celebrating growth together

-Charlotte Curtis recently learned how to play a song on the piano, choosing the theme from the movie "Star Wars" because she is a fan.
+Charlotte Curtis learned how to play a song on the piano, choosing the theme from the movie “Star Wars” because she is a fan.
 Curtis says she took a community college piano course but ended up failing it twice.
-Learning how to play the piano with Shim and Primack has helped her overcome personal barriers.
+Learning how to play the piano as part of “We the Ensemble” has helped her overcome personal barriers.

 “My favorite part about (the ensemble) has been meeting them and having them help me understand certain things in music that I’ve never known,” she says.
 “With my learning disability, it's really hard for me to understand certain things, and I can’t read sheet music.
 Here, they bring me sheet music with chords that I can actually play instead of having me figure out everything by myself.”